Parameter estimation for Gibbs distributions

 \section{Acknowledgments}

-We thank Heng Guo for helpful explanations of algorithms for sampling connected subgraphs and matchings, Maksym Serbyn for bringing to our attention the Wang-Landau algorithm and its use in physics, and Alexander Zimin for providing link~\cite{link:PoissonQuestion} that helped with the proof of Lemma~\ref{lemma:Erlang}.
+We thank Heng Guo for helpful explanations of algorithms for sampling connected subgraphs and matchings, Maksym Serbyn for bringing to our attention the Wang-Landau algorithm and its use in physics.
 The author Vladimir Kolmogorov was supported by the European Research Council under the European Unions Seventh Framework Programme (FP7/2007-2013)/ERC grant agreement no 616160.